hardyoyo/code4lib19-serverspec-workshop/PITCHME.md

 * @css[just-code](We are always the newbie)

 Note:
+We are constantly learning about our environment.
 Seriously, have you see the mailing list?
 And our jobs change all on their own, all the time.
 We are always the newbie.

 ---?image=assets/images/_absolutely_free_photos_original_photos_connection-of-ideas-3600x2542_26127.jpg&size=contain
 @snap[north]